MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 Category: DevOps

 You are trying to deploy your Django web app to the internet.
-You have never done this before:, so you follow a guide like [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
+You have never done this before, so you follow a guide like [this one](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).
 The guide gives you many instructions, which includes installing and configuring an "NGINX reverse proxy".
 At some point you mutter to yourself:

-> What the fuck is an NGINX?
+> What-the-fuck is an NGINX?
 Eh, whatever, let's keep reading.

 You will have to copy-paste some weird gobbledygook into a file, which looks like this: